Inna Hengari: Politics

 After graduating the University of Namibia in 2019, Hengari joined the Popular Democratic Movement as it parliamentary researcher.
 That same year, she was put on the party's parliamentary list and was later elected to parliament after the party won 16 seats in the 7th Parliament.

+Hengari was elected to the Global Young MP Initiative Steering Committee (2026-2028) as a representative for Southern and Eastern Africa.

 Personal life

 Hengari graduated in 2019 with UNAM where she was doing political science, Hengari was raised by a single parent who passed on suddenly just a few months before her election to Parliament.